-Semester: IV, V and VI
+Semester: IV, V and VI 3 class contact hours 6 week hours

 To study children's writing as part of the language development of children, from early childhood to adolescence.

 Theory - The process of writing.
 Ways in which writing is different from talking, listening and reading; How children begin to write; Current theories on teaching children to write; Evaluation of children's writing; Value of literature in relation to writing.